 Although I never met him, Scanu made a big impression on those who did.
-He got his start in the yacht industry at Camper & Nicholsons’ yard in 1975, drawing sailing yachts, then left to work for Benetti in 1978.
-Other familiar names from Italy and other corners of the globe followed from the 1980’s through this decade, including CRN and Alloy Yachts.
+He got his start in the yacht industry at Camper & Nicholsons’ yard in 1975, drawing sailing yachts.
+He left to work for Benetti in 1978.
+Other familiar names from Italy and other corners of the globe followed from the 1980’s through this decade.
+They included CRN and Alloy Yachts.

 Humor aside, Scanu also saw the value of collaborating with builders that weren’t household names.
-In the early part of this decade, he collaborated with a yard named Bodyat in Turkey for Bushido, a 33-meter (108-foot) ketch belonging to the Greek-born journalist Taki Theodoracopulos.
-(Interesting side note: When Taki was interested in building this yacht, he spoke with George Nicholson, who started Camper & Nicholsons’ brokerage division, and without missing a beat Nicholson recommended Scanu.)
+In the early part of this decade, for instance, he collaborated with a yard named Bodyat in Turkey.
+The project was Bushido, a 33-meter (108-foot) ketch belonging to the Greek-born journalist Taki Theodoracopulos.
+(Interestingly, when Taki wanted to build this yacht, he spoke with George Nicholson, who started Camper & Nicholsons’ brokerage division.
+Without missing a beat, Nicholson recommended Scanu.)
 And at the time of his death, Scanu was collaborating with Sunrise Yachts, an up-and-coming yard in Turkey, on two 45-meter (148-foot) yachts.
-The first of these steel-hulled vessels is expected to be delivered next spring.
+The first of these steel-hulled vessels should see delivery next spring.

 So while Scanu’s contributions to this industry may have ended suddenly, his designs will surely live on in the hearts and minds of those who admired him.